DallanQ/race_for_the_galaxy/Manual.md

 #### Draw After (page 9)

-> Image of a biege colored diamond shape and a hand holding a card with 1 inside
+> Image of a biege colored diamond shape and a hand holding a card with 1 inside.

 Draw 1 card after placing a development ( a biege colored diamond shape ).